yellowcanstop/instattrunner/core/src/com/instattrunner/README.md

 working on help screen

+jsut take enums directly idiot put the renders into the class itslef and refer back to const hub lah bodoh

+if highscore doesnt work, likely to be static messing things up

 - PASSTHROUGH REMAINS IN GAME WORLD AS WOULD BE USED BY 3 CLASSES AND NO CHANGE TO CODE